 - Research past scholarship winners.
 By looking online at biographies of previous winners, you can better understand the type of person a scholarship committee is looking for.

 - Highlight your strengths and weaknesses.
 Brag about your accomplishments, such as your GPA or volunteer work.
-Don’t neglect to talk about your weaknesses or gaps on your application, and use this chance to explain yourself.
+Don’t neglect to talk about your weaknesses or gaps in your application, and use this chance to explain yourself.
 This honesty can work to your benefit.

 - Make time for your essay.
 Thoroughly review the essay question and take your time articulating an answer.
 Give yourself time to research your answer, and make sure to give your writing the care it deserves.